supendi/validant/README.md

     isValid: false,
     errors: {
         orderItems: {
+            arrayErrors: [
+                {
-            arrayErrors: ["The minimum length for this field is 1."]
+                    errorMessage: "The minimum length for this field is 1.",
+                    attemptedValue: [],
+                    ruleName: "arrayMinLen"
+                }
+            ]
         }
     }
 }